benbalter/benbalter.github.com/_posts/2015-06-11-using-github-pages-to-showcase-your-orgs-open-source-efforts.md

 * item
 ```

-And if you want to create headings, you prefix the heading with a `# sign` like this:
+And to create headings, you prefix the heading with a `# sign` like this:

 ```markdown
 # Top level heading